GoPro External Mic for Autocross and Track Motorsports

 USB to Mic adapter – For GoPro Hero 3 & 4 use: Movo GMA100 3.5mm Female Microphone Adapter Cable – There are cheaper adapters out there but they have very mixed reviews so you take your chances.

-For a GoPro Hero 5-7, you will need the following special adapter.
-GoPro Hereo 5 3.5mm Mic Adapter
+For a GoPro Hero 5-7, instead of the generic USB to Mic adapter you will need the following special adapter.
+GoPro Hereo 5 3.5mm Mic Adapter This is the only adapter that works.
+There is no other brand or generic solution.

 External Mic Mounting Locations